HenryGinn/Quadratic-Programming/README.md

 ### Defining The Hyperplane

-In an N dimensional space, a hyperplane has dimension N-1.
+In an $N$ dimensional space, a hyperplane has dimension $N-1$.
 All hyperplanes can be described by a linear combination of spatial variables equalling a constant.
-For each of the n points in our n dimensional space, we need them to lie in the hyperplane, i.e. satisfy the equation.
-We can describe this system of linear equations with a matrix.
-If a pair of points are equal then the system will be underdefined - this is the situation where the hyperplane spans fewer than n-1 dimensions and has become degenerate.
-This is not a problem and is in fact expected when the algorithm converges.
-We can solve the system using the pseudoinverse.
-Without loss of generality we choose the constant of the hyperplane to be 1 for the purposes of finding the hyperplane, all this does is fix a scaling for the linear combination.
-As the matrix is never overdetermined we can always solve this system.
+We need to find a hyperplane that passes through all of our points, i.e. each of the points satisfy the hyerplane equation.
+Each point gives a linear equations, and we can describe this system with a matrix.
+Once points have merged together or their potential positions are the same, then the system will be underdefined - this is the situation where the hyperplane spans fewer than $n-1$ dimensions and has become degenerate.
+We remove any duplicate potential positions, and solve the system using the pseudoinverse.
+As we have $n$ degrees of freedom and may have fewer than $n$ equations, using the pseudoinverse corresponds to choosing one of the hyperplanes that works.
+Without loss of generality we choose the constant of the hyperplane to be 1 for the purposes of finding the hyperplane, as all this does is fix a scaling for the linear combination.
+As the matrix is never overdetermined we can always solve this system, although we need to ensure that all the points defining the hyperplane are distinct.
 The pseudoinverse is given by $A^+ = A^T (A A^T)^{-1}$ which means the system we need to solve is ${v = A^+ 1 = A^T (A A^T)^{-1} 1}$.
 If we set ${w = (A A^T)^{-1} 1}$ then $w$ is the solution to ${(A A^T) 1}$, and we have ${v = A^T w}$.

 We note that we will also have a lower rank matrix if there exist triples of colinear points.
 We expect that this should not happen if the points have been properly merged once convergence has been detected, but it is not known whether this is the case or not.